xHarbour-org/xharbour/README.md

 CA-Clipper compatible compiler, extended to support popular modern extensions..

 The xHarbour web site is at [xHarbour.org](http://www.xharbour.org).
-You can download the latest xHarbour official binaries distribution from [here](http://xharbour.org/index.asp?page=download/binaries).
+You can download the latest xHarbour official binary distributions from [here](http://xharbour.org/index.asp?page=download/binaries).

 If you have any questions about xHarbour please be sure to read the info on